Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-08/note.md

 # Object
 Everything can be an object and objects do have properties and properties have values, so an object is a key value pair.
 The order of the key is not reserved, or there's no order.

+We can access values of object using two methods:
+* using '.' followed by the key name, if the key-name is a one word
+* using square bracket and a quote